 During the design phase, we first measured the dynamic range of the TX/RX line (J1431) of IC-7300 in terms of both voltage and frequency.
 We extracted this information, used it to define the design specification of the unit, and finally developed the proof of concept designs with the help of SPICE simulations.
 In these simulations, we took into account both the signal integrity and amplification characteristics.
 With the help of DDS-based signal generator (30kHz to 120MHz, @980mVpp), we analyzed the signal quality both in time and frequency domain.

-Our high impedance probe has been designed with components from reputable distributors, such as Digi-Key in order to maintain highest level of component quality.
-One of the major observation during testing the unit, we saw input/output MCX connectors have vital role to generate distortion/attenuation free signal.
-Please look at the Figure.7 for design and quality details.
-Any counterfeit/low quality MCX connectors result extremely poor signal quality.
-You can see the proof of concept design regarding development of the unit in Figure.3.
+Our high impedance probe has been designed with components from reputable distributors, such as Digi-Key in order to maintain the highest level of component quality.
+One of the major observations during testing of the unit was to see that the input/output MCX connectors have a vital role to generate a signal which is free from distortion and attenuation.
+Please look at Figure.7 for the design and quality details.
+Any counterfeit/low quality MCX connectors result in extremely poor signal quality.
+The proof of concept design regarding the development of the unit can be seen in Figure.3.

 PTRX-7300 COMPARISON WITH OTHER PRODUCTS

-© RadioSPECTRAL 2020.
+© RadioSPECTRAL 2022.
 All rights reserved.